mickfuzz/dyne_docs/src/terminal/docs/42-command-quick-survey.md

     ./photos3:
     bayeux_cathedral.jpeg   rouen_cathedral.jpeg    travel.odt

-The \"R\" stands for \"recursive.\" Note that the recursive option is uppercase `-R` in the `ls` command (`-r` is used to reverse the ordering the directory contents), but can be either uppercase or lowercase in the `rm` command.
+The "R" stands for "recursive."
+Note that the recursive option is uppercase `-R` in the `ls` command (`-r` is used to reverse the ordering the directory contents), but can be either uppercase or lowercase in the `rm` command.